Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method

 be a relaxation of $F$ where integrality restrictions of variable ${\alpha}$ and variable vector $\mathbf{b}$ are relaxed.
 Considering objective function \eqref{s1 obj func} as $\max_{\mathbb{E}^{A}} f^A(\mathbb{E}^A)$, let

 and

 be the attack problems considering feasible regions $F$ and $F_r$, respectively.
-The following proposition shows the equivalence of the two problems. \begin{proposition} Problems $P^A(F)$ and $P^A(F_r)$ are equivalent. \end{proposition} \begin{proof} Consider problem $P^A(F_r)$.
-By contradiction, assume variable $\alpha^A$ is not integer and thus $\alpha^{A} = n + \xi$ so that $n \in \mathbb{Z}^+$ and $ \xi \in (0,1)$.
+The following proposition shows the equivalence of the two problems. \begin{proposition} Problems $P^A(F)$ and $P^A(F_r)$ are equivalent. \end{proposition} \proof{Proof.} Consider problem $P^A(F_r)$.
+By contradiction, assume variable $\alpha^A$ is not integer and thus $\alpha^{A} = n + \xi$ so that for variables $n$ and $\xi$ we have $n \in \mathbb{Z}^+$ and $ \xi \in (0,1)$.
 First, constraint \eqref{s1 c2} can be written as